Sharp detection of the onset of Floquet heating using eigenstate sensitivity: Spectral function analysis

 In the high driving frequency limit, the stroboscopic evolution of the periodically modulated system is approximately described by a time-independent local Floquet Hamiltonian $H_F$ which satisfies $U_F=\exp\left(-iH_FT\right)$, and thus $H_F\ket{\phi_m}=\zeta_m \ket{\phi_m}$, where $\phi_m=T \zeta_m \mod 2\pi$.
 In this regime, the Floquet Hamiltonian $H_F$ can be approximated using the Floquet-Magnus expansion as \cite{takashi_review},

 where $H_{av}$ is the average Hamiltonian over one time-period and $H_k$ are higher order corrections in the expansion.
 It is important to note that for generic non-integrable systems, the Floquet-Magnus expansion is guaranteed to converge for $T<T' = 2\pi/W_{av}$ where $W_{av}=\max\{|\zeta_{m}^{av}-\zeta_{n}^{av}|\}\sim L$ is the bandwidth of $H_{av}$.
-However, in practice this condition is not very stringent and the high frequency regime can still accurately describe stroboscopic time evolution of the system even when formally the Magnus expansion is already invalid.
 In Fig.~\ref{fig_spec_high}, we indeed see that the spectral function shows a characteristic behavior that is expected in a generic non-integrable Hamiltonian -- a RMT plateau for $\Phi_{H}<\omega T <\Phi_{Th}$~\cite{anatoli_eth,serbyn21,dag23,dries_mbl}, where $\Phi_{Th}\sim T D/L^2$ is the Thouless scale.
 This plateau scales as $\mathcal{S}(\omega)\sim T^{2}L^2$, where quadratic dependence on $L$ reflects diffusion, while scaling with $T^2$ reflects that the effective perturbation $\mathcal O_A(T)\propto T$ [see Eq.~\eqref{eq_AGP_raw}].
-This plateau leads to the ETH scaling of the fidelity susceptibility at $T\ll 1$: $\chi\sim L^2T^2/\mu$ discussed earlier (see Fig.~\ref{fig_FFS_L}).
+This plateau leads to the ETH scaling of the fidelity susceptibility at $T\ll 1$: $\chi\sim L^2T^2/\mu$ discussed earlier (see Fig.~\ref{fig_FFS_L}). {However, as we shall demonstrate in \ref{subsec_inter}, the high-frequency ETH scaling continues to hold well beyond $T>T'$, suggesting that the dynamics is dictated by some local Hamiltonian.
+However, it is not apparent whether this local Hamiltonian can be obtained from the Floquet-Magnus expansion.
+We note in passing that a similar observation was made in Ref.~\cite{rigol_heating} in terms of level-statistics.}